adil-salim/adil-salim.github.io/index.md

   overlay_image: unsplash-gallery-image-2.jpg
 ---

-I am a member of technical staff at Microsoft Research.
+I work in a startup.
+Previously, I am a member of technical staff at Microsoft Research.
 Before that I was a Google research fellow at the Simons Institute (UC Berkeley).

 I work on language models (especially the [Phi](https://arxiv.org/pdf/2412.08905) series of language models) and diffusion models theory.
 Before, my research was mostly focused on sampling, optimization and proximal methods.
 [Here](https://arxiv.org/abs/2304.05398.pdf) is a paper at the intersection of these topics.